node-usb/node-usb/README.md

 Please refer to the maintained example for using `node-usb` in electron:

 https://github.com/node-usb/node-usb-example-electron

-# Troubleshooting

-For libusb issues, please refer to the FAQ at https://github.com/libusb/libusb/wiki/FAQ

 # APIs
 Since `v2.0.0`, the `node-usb` library supports two APIs: